Video Link: https://vimeo.com/280092788

 According to Zeman, HGH in Hollywood is mostly the domain of older actors.
 One talent manager was quoted as saying that “any actor over 50 you still see with a ripped stomach and veins in his forearms is probably taking HGH.”

 But personal testimonials are hard to come by.
 At this point, only Sylvester Stallone, Nick Nolte, and Oliver Stone have publicly admitted HGH use.
 Why?
-Because in the minds of many, to acknowledge HGH use is to expose weakness.
+Because in the minds of many, to acknowledge HGH use is to expose a weakness.
 One producer pointed out that many equate HGH with Viagra or Botox, and that's why it is always someone else using it...never them.

 Ironically, HGH has been described as the “love child” of Viagra and Botox.
-When used as directed, it smooths wrinkles, reduces body fat, increases bone density and muscle mass, and even increases one's libido, mood and sense of vitality.
+When used as directed, it smooths wrinkles, reduces body fat, increases bone density and muscle mass, and even increases one's libido, mood, and sense of vitality.
 To quote Dr. Uzzi Reiss, a Beverly Hills physician and a leading force in the HGH trend, “It's a rejuvenating effect.”

 Next, Zeman describes the history of HGH use.
 Beginning in the 1950s, doctor's started injecting undersized children with Growth Hormone extracted from human cadavers.

-Growth Hormone is secreted by the pituitary gland and is responsible for the growth of cells, bones, and muscle.
+Growth Hormone is secreted by the pituitary gland and is responsible for the growth of cells, bones, and muscles.
 If a child's pituitary is not producing sufficient amounts, they will experience stunted growth, even dwarfism.

 But this approach had two flaws.
 First, supplies were limited and consequently restricted to the neediest patients.
 Second, it produced hit-and-miss results.
 At times, the treatment produced growth spurts.
 At other times, the child experienced nothing but aching joints and devastating disappointment.